10 Marvelous Moon Crafts and Activities For Kids

 Best low-prep moon phase activities for kids

-These fun moon phase activities are great for busy parents and teachers.
-Hooray for minimal supplies and prep time!
+These fun moon phase activities are great for busy parents, teachers, and homeschoolers.
+Hooray for minimal supplies and simple lesson plans!

 Best activity to encourage observation: Moon phase journal

 Keep track of your night sky discoveries with a moon phase journal!
-Print the moon diary on white paper, color in the moon, and record the date and time.
+Print the moon journal on white paper and record the date and time.
+Then, color in the circle according to the different phases of the moon.

 Download your printable moon phase journal here.